lecopivo/MathematicaToFEniCS/README.md

    - [x] Specify Dirichlet boundary conditions - But can do only constant boundary conditions
    - [x] Generate complete runnable program

-2. [ ] POSTPONED - Can be bothered right now- Write tutorial how to use it and the first unit test based on the previous
+2. [ ] POSTPONED: Can be bothered right now
+   Write tutorial how to use it and the first unit test based on the previous
-   - [ ] CANCELED - To much hassle to add support for one unknown function, therfore you have to solve systems of equations - test with one unknown function - Laplace equation
+   - [ ] CANCELED: To much hassle to add support for one unknown function, therfore you have to solve systems of equations. test with one unknown function - Laplace equation
-   - [ ] test with one varialble
+   - [x] test with one varialble

 3. [ ] Test with static Navier-Stokes in cylindrical coordinates - DO NOT FORGET ABOUT THE JACOBIAN IN THE WEAK FORM
    - [ ] Write the test